take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Enter https://github.com/__username__/bootcamp-jenkins-example.git in the field "Repository URL".
 - Make sure you use your own username
 - Go to "Build" and select "ADD BUILD STEP".
 Choose "Invoke top-level Maven targets".
 Select "M3" in the "Maven Version" dropdown menu.
-- Enter "clean build" in the "Goals" field.
+- Enter "clean compile" in the "Goals" field.
 - go to the "Post-build actions" tab and define an email notification
 - enter your own mail address or "bootcamp2017-jenkins@mailinator.com" into the mail address
 - additionally you can check either boxes to have individual mails sent (not configured) or to send a mail upon broken builds